tasks/docs/docs/filters.md

 sidebar_label: Filters
 ---

-Tasks offers the ability to create custom filters based on due dates, priorities, titles, tags, and lists
+Tasks.org offers the ability to create custom filters based on due dates, priorities, titles, tags, and lists

 ### Adding a filter